ivogkas/MSc_Thesis-Delta-Lake-Apache-Iceberg-and-Apache-Hudi/README.md

 # MSc_Thesis-Delta-Lake-Apache-Iceberg-and-Apache-Hudi

+This repository contains the final thesis for the MSc degree in Data Science and Machine Learning at the National Technical University of Athens (NTUA).

 ## 🎯 Purpose of the Study

 This study aims to **analyze and experimentally evaluate** the performance of three popular Log-Structured Table (LST) data storage systems — **Delta Lake**, **Apache Iceberg**, and **Apache Hudi** — under a variety of workload scenarios.